Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 </bars:RibbonContainerPanel>
 ```

-> [!NOTE]
-> See the "MVVM Support" section below for details on alternatively binding the items using MVVM techniques.
+See the "MVVM Support" section below for details on alternatively binding the items using MVVM techniques.

 ### MVVM Support